reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 #### Keep your custom Hooks focused on concrete high-level use cases {/*keep-your-custom-hooks-focused-on-concrete-high-level-use-cases*/}

 Start by choosing your custom Hook's name.
-If you struggle to pick a clear name, it might mean that your Effect is too coupled to the rest of your component's logic, and is not yet ready to be extracted.
+If you struggle to pick a clear name, it might mean that your Effect is too coupled to the rest of your Component's logic, and is not yet ready to be extracted.

 Ideally, your custom Hook's name should be clear enough that even a person who doesn't write code often could have a good guess about what your custom Hook does, what it takes, and what it returns: